Several hurdles prevent Red Pill theories from being taken seriously by the wider populace.

 5. Unique Human Factors

 Behind the reproducibility crisis is a number of factors unique to the human condition.
 For example, some men have natural charisma, while others don’t.
 Peacocking might draw positive female attention for one man, but for another man, it comes off as clownish.
 How then can such behaviors be replicated well enough to withstand a critical review?

 Dr. Smith and I are qualified to discuss these things, and even write a scientific research paper about it.
 But if Dr. Smith and I ever tried to publish a peer reviewed paper about any Red Pill ideas, then it would be met with strong, immediate resistance, not only from within the academic world, but from the larger society as well.
 Another problem for me is that I don’t have a long history of research and publications that would make my work convincing to a team of reviewers.
 I’m also not willing to spend my precious time working on something that would only bring backlash upon myself and my family.

-As you can see, there are several reasons why Red Pill theories have not been taken seriously and have not spread beyond the Manosphere.
+In this essay, I’ve assumed that a lack of scientific basis is a significant reason why Red Pill theories have not been taken seriously and have not spread beyond the Manosphere, and I have offered several reasons why this is could be the case.
 Overall, the lack of academic rigor and the lack of authentic reproducibility stands out as the most limiting hurdles that prevent some of the better and more useful Red Pill concepts from being taken seriously and going mainstream.

 - Σ Frame (Jack): The Dispensation of the Red Pill (2018-04-07)